 - The "shadow inventory" of homes that are in foreclosure or carry delinquent or defaulted mortgages may contain a significant number of "ghost" homes that are distressed beyond realistic use, in that they have not been physically maintained or are located in distressed pockets that will not come back in a reasonable timeframe.
-This means that the supply has become two-tiered viable homes and seriously distressed homes. - To the extent that the number of viable homes is limited, new construction may come back quicker than expected.
+This means that the housing supply has become two-tiered - viable homes and seriously distressed homes. - In addition, RealtyTrac has begun tracking "zombie" foreclosures ("owner-vacated properties in the foreclosure process").
+Their estimate is that Florida has 54,908 owner-vacated properties (or 36% of the national total), the most by far of any state. - To the extent that the number of viable homes is limited, new construction may come back quicker than expected.